-- Proposal 1: To elect a total of three director nominees; - Proposal 2: To ratify the selection of BDO as our independent registered public accounting firm for our fiscal year ending December 31, 2022; and - Proposal 3: To hold an advisory vote on the frequency of executive compensation votes.
+- Proposal 1: To elect a total of two director nominees; - Proposal 2: To ratify the selection of BDO as our independent registered public accounting firm for our fiscal year ending December 31, 2023; and - Proposal 3: To hold an advisory, non-binding vote to approve the compensation of our named executive officers.

-Aside from the election of directors, the ratification of the selection of our independent registered public accounting firm, and the advisory vote on the frequency of executive compensation votes, our Board knows of no other matters to be presented at the Annual Meeting.
+Aside from the election of directors, the ratification of the selection of our independent registered public accounting firm, and the advisory vote on executive compensation, our Board knows of no other matters to be presented at the Annual Meeting.
 If any other matter is properly brought before the Annual Meeting, shares represented by all proxies received by our Board will be voted with respect thereto in accordance with the judgment of the persons appointed as proxy holders.